Insular crozier: The Prosperous Crozier

-It is one of the earliest known European croziers, and was extensively cleaned and refurbished in the late 20th century.
+It is one of the earliest known European croziers and was extensively cleaned and refurbished in the late 20th century.

-St. Columba’s Crosier
+St. Columba’s Crozier

 The remains of the badly damaged and incomplete St. Columba’s (also known as St. Colmcille (d.
 597)) Crozier consist of highly decorated four-foot wooden shaft, now broken in two, that is covered with sheet bronze tubes decorated with a bronze knope lined with silver and gilt.
 Its foot and crook are both missing.
-The staff originates from the ninth century with a number of (often poor and crude) refurbishments dating from the 12th century and on.
+The staff originates from the ninth century and a number of (often poor and crude) refurbishments date from the 12th century onwards.
 It is associated with Durrow Abbey in County Meath, founded by Columba in the 6th century, and following the dissolution of the abbey, was kept by its hereditary keepers, the Mac Geoghegan family, until the mid-19th century, and was in the ownership of the Royal Irish Academy before 1850.
 Although considered to have once been one of the finest croziers, and a relic of one of Ireland's patron saints, it did not receive extensive scholarly examination until its inclusion in Column Burke's 1997 "Studies in the Cult of Saint Columba".